-The Baroque period in art history spans from about 1600 to 1775 and is one of the most versatile amongst the art eras.
-The name is derived from a Portuguese jewelers term “barrocco”, meaning “irregularly formed pearl”.
-It was preceded by the renaissance and succeeded by the neoclassicism style.
-The early days of what we consider baroque show a large overlap with the renaissance with some very stylistic changes, both subtle and dramatic.
-Many influences started during the mid 16th century and differentiating early baroque works of art from the renaissance can be very difficult.
+The Baroque period in art history spans from about 1600 to 1775 and is one of the most versatile among the art eras.
+The name is derived from a Portuguese jeweler’s term “barrocco”, meaning “irregularly formed pearl”.
+It was preceded by the Renaissance and succeeded by the neoclassicism style.
+The early days of what we consider baroque show a large overlap with the Renaissance with some very stylistic changes, both subtle and dramatic.
+Many influences started during the mid-16th century and differentiating early baroque works of art from the Renaissance can be very difficult.
 This is especially true for jewelry.
-As baroque and renaissance are style names, a typical renaissance item can easily be created in the 17th century.
-The large art centers in Europe will usually follow fashion at rapid pace, yet this is not always true for more rural areas where taste can be conservative.
+As baroque and Renaissance are style names, a typical Renaissance item can easily be created in the 17th century.
+The large art centers in Europe will usually follow fashion at a rapid pace, yet this is not always true for more rural areas where taste can be conservative.
 Ecclesiastical artifacts were commonly also crafted in traditional designs.

-The baroque can be distinguished from the renaissance by many characteristics but the main elements are arguably its strive for realism, drama and a strong suggestion of movement.
-This all can be seen best in Gianlorenzo Bernini’s sculpture of St. Theresa in ecstasy which was completed around 1650.
+The Baroque can be distinguished from the Renaissance by many characteristics but the main elements are arguably its strive for realism, drama and a strong suggestion of movement.
+This all can be seen best in Gianlorenzo Bernini’s sculpture of St. Theresa in Ecstasy which was completed around 1650.
 Although one can argue about the philosophical meaning of “real”, the statue is worked with great attention to detail and proportion.
-The diagonal lines which move in and out of the viewers plane create a strong suggestion of movement.
+The diagonal lines which move in and out of the viewer’s plane create a strong suggestion of movement.
 One can easily empathize with St. Theresa’s suffering and the whole image seems to be a frozen picture at the defining moment of the story it represents (St. Theresa’s wish to end her pain by the hand of a seraph).
 It leaves little imagination to the viewer on what is coming next.
-The use of shadows adds greatly to the drama of the depiction, something that is also used in the late renaissance paintings by Caravaggio and baroque works of Rembrandt where it became known as tenebrism and clair-obscur.
+The use of shadows adds greatly to the drama of the depiction, something that is also used in the late Renaissance paintings by Caravaggio and the Baroque works of Rembrandt where it became known as tenebrism and clair-obscur.

-Not only the Catholic Church became divided, the European rulers also took sides in this matter due to various reasons.
-Europe became divided in countries which were mainly Catholic and those where Protestantism gained a strong foothold in the late 16th century.
-Long lasting wars were fought out between the two camps.
+Not only the Catholic Church became divided, but the European rulers also took sides in this matter due to various reasons.
+Europe became divided in countries that were mainly Catholic and those where Protestantism gained a strong foothold in the late 16th century.
+Long-lasting wars were fought between the two camps.
 King Philip II of Spain was sovereign of most of the low countries and as a devoted Catholic he did not tolerate the Protestant communities which established themselves on his soil, nor did he have much compassion for the rebellious noblemen who pleaded for more religious and governmental autonomy.
-When many religious statues were destroyed after Calvinistic preachers called for the destruction of all idolatry, Philip sent an army to the low countries which resulted in the 80 years war between Spain and the 17 provinces.
+When many religious statues were destroyed after Calvinistic preachers called for the destruction of all idolatry, Philip sent an army to the low countries which resulted in the 80 Years’ War between Spain and the 17 provinces.

-Meanwhile in France and the Holy Roman Empire (which was made up of fragmented central European states, mainly present day Germany, Austria and Hungary) the rulers decided on some religious freedom through the The peace of Augsburg in the Holy Roman Empire and the Edict of Nantes in France (the revocation of the latter played another critical role in the development of the baroque).
+Meanwhile, in France and the Holy Roman Empire (which was made up of fragmented central European states, mainly present-day Germany, Austria and Hungary) the rulers decided on some religious freedom through The Peace of Augsburg in the Holy Roman Empire and the Edict of Nantes in France (the revocation of the latter played another critical role in the development of the baroque).
 Although there was some religious tolerance at the time, there were still tensions between the different sectarian states, also fueled by dynastic power struggles.
-Eventually, all this tension accumulated in the 30 years war in which most European nations were involved.
+Eventually, all this tension accumulated in the 30 Years War in which most European nations were involved.

 - Early Baroque (1600 to 1660)